BECOME BILITERAL & BILANGUAL!!!

 Good morning!
 Are you ready for a great day?

-That’s how students in our five elementary Spanish Immersion programs start their day, much like all our other students.
+That’s how students in our three elementary Spanish Immersion programs start their day, much like all our other students.
 Beginning in Kindergarten, students practice their letters, colors and shapes, read books together, and learn how to add and subtract.

 The difference?
 Immersion students learn almost all their lessons – in Spanish.